Peakboard/peakboard-templates.github.io/_templates/Email_Shoutbox/en.md

 layout: article
 title: Email Shoutbox
 description:
-  - This board is used to engage other users.
-Everyone can send an email to a dedicated adress and the content of the subject is displayed in a text box.
+  - This template enables you to send e-mails to a previously defined e-mail address and to display this information within a clear format.
+In the middle is the most recent e-mail, in the lower area of the visualization an overview of the last four e-mails with date, time, subject and the name of the sender.
 lang: en
 weight: 210
 isDraft: false
 ref: Email_Shoutbox
 category:
-  - Example
   - Scripting
-  - Email
 image: Email_Shoutbox_EN.png
 download: Email_Shoutbox_EN.pbmx
 overview_description: